avinash-25/DSA/Code/Pattern Programs/PatternNotes.md

     }
 ```

-- First check How many star in the first row and consider **star** = How many star in the frst row.
+- First check How many star in the first row and consider **star** = How many star in the first row.